 Time to start your first game!
 Let’s go!
+You need good ideas for a video game.
 What?
 Don’t you know where to start?
 Hmm…

 10. Pick a Genre and Run with It

 Try honing in on a particular genre and running with it.
 See what you can come up with when you restrict yourself to one game type.

 9. Pick a Niche and Make a Hit

 If you tried the genre exercise and it wasn’t enough, this option will take the exercise to the next level.
 Instead of just picking a game genre, pick a niche too.

 Instead of just RTS, maybe it’s a fantasy-driven RTS.
 Instead of a racing game, maybe it’s a sci-fi racing game.
 What happens when you limit yourself even more?